-In 2022, he self-published Slate, the foundational prototype of an ongoing journey into how the act of seeing can deepen respect for the more-than-human world.
+In 2022, he self-published Slate, the foundation of an ongoing journey into how the act of seeing can deepen respect for the more-than-human world.
 What began as a simple act of recording marks, gestures, and other environmental curiosities evolved into a robust project about language.
 Slate introduced a guiding question: what emerges when we’re forced to start over?
-How can the environments we encounter so regularly become starting points for a new language – one based less on human need and more on something emergent?
-Slate is a unique manifestation of how multiple modes of visual communication – photography, semiotics, typography – can be employed to allow a reader space to get lost, while also providing clues to find themselves again (or anew).
+Slate is a unique manifestation of how multiple modes of visual communication — photography, semiotics, typography — can be employed to allow a reader space to get lost, while also providing clues to find themselves again (or anew).

 Contact